mattermost/docs/source/process/product-recipes-template.rst

 -----------------------------------------------

 Define the setup instructions for the implementation that you are running.
-The instructions should be detailed and have everything about setting up and implementing the solution.
+The instructions should be detailed and include everything about setting up and implementing the solution.
 Things you might include:

 - Installation instructions